 What happens when the Internet connection is lost.

-If your player did not have Internet connection while the plugin starts, it will not be visible on the slide.
+If your player did not have an Internet connection while the plugin starts, it will not be visible on the slide.
 If your connection drops while a video is playing, it will display the buffering icon.
-Being that YouTube content is streamed, we don’t recommend using this plugin if your connection is unstable, instead you can upload the video to our portal.
-Videos uploaded to our portal will be downloaded by the players and played locally, so Internet connection is not relevant.
+Being that YouTube content is streamed, we don’t recommend using this plugin if your connection is unstable, instead, you can upload the video to our portal.
+Videos uploaded to our portal will be downloaded by the players and played locally, so the Internet connection is not relevant.

 Are playlists supported?

-Yes, the url will have a parameter
+Yes, the URL will have a parameter

 &list=<list id> present.